jkarlin929/react-lifecycle/README.md

 (Note that we have to use `bind` to preserve the context of `this`.)

+#### SIDEBAR: React Events

+Take a look at the docs to see a list of all of the events React has access to.
+You basically have access to all of the same events that the browser DOM gives you.
+Under the hood, React is taking care of all the `addEventListener()` stuff.
+We're using `onClick` in this example; we'll talk about some of the others later on.

 ### VERY IMPORTANT: How _not_ to update `state`

 Never, ever, ever, _ever_ update `state` by saying something like: